LittleAksMax/git-demo/README.md

 # git-demo

 This is a short demo on using git!
+Keep in mind that you should have a terminal open, commands in this format:
+> command
+are done in the terminal.

 ## Step 1.
 Creating your account
 This step is very simple, simply go to github.com and click on the 'Sign Up' button.
 If you already have an account then you can simply sign in

 ## Step 2.
 Creating an empty Github repo

+##### NOTE: I DON'T ALWAYS REMEMBER EXACTLY WHAT EACH BUTTON SAYS, BUT YOU CAN GO OFF THE GIST OF WHAT I WRITE IN QUOTES

 In the top right, click on that '+' icon and select 'New repository', give it a name (like git-demo), and leave the rest of the options untouched, as this is simply a demo, not an actual project

 Instantly click on the 'creating a new file' and call it 'README.md'